 NOTE 1  Many assembly type industries, such as automobile manufacturing, airplane assembly, and furniture manufacturing use the concept of assemblies.
 A produced material, with a unique identification and properties, is made up of other materials with their own unique identification and properties.

-NOTE 2 Assembly riesmlmsmdmcmrmamssombmcapability.
+NOTE 2 In applying assemblies to resource objects, the associated child objects are identified as the values of attributes under the parent resource object.
+Assembly relationship applies to the following resource objects: material lot, material sublot, material definition, material class, material requirement, material actual, material segment specification, operations material bill item, and material capability.

-NOTE 3
+NOTE 3 In applying assemblies to resource objects, the assembly type and the assembly relationship attribute for the associated parent resource object apply to the parent object and its specified set of children resource objects at the time of the data exchange.

 EXAMPLE 1 An “automobile” is a material lot, with specific properties (color, VIN #, make, model …) while it also contains other chassis parts (engine, transmission, axles …) that also have their own unique identification and properties.